-Recently, I was able to go back to Juarez and was welcomed by the same women.
-However, it saddened me to see how their bodies had deteriorated due to their drug abuse (primarily heroin) and how the youngest girls, who had only begun to work as sex workers a year ago, were completely transformed—now bitter and drug users.
-It also broke my heart to learn that one of them was killed and another had been missing.
+As I continue to revisit same brothels now for over three years I am sometimes welcomed by some of the same women.
+It saddens me to see how their bodies had deteriorated due to their drug abuse (primarily heroin) and how the youngest girls, who had only begun to prostitute themselves a year ago, had completely transformed - they are now bitter drug users.
+It also breaks my heart to learn that several of them were killed and one was missing.

-I want to emphasize that I like these women, and I want others to understand their circumstances.
-They have no healthcare and no access to rehabilitation.
+I want to emphasize that I like these women, and I want others to understand their circumstances and see them as women who deserve to be acknowledged and helped.
+They have no health care and no access to rehabilitation.
 If they cannot attract clients, they go without food.
-I am carrying out this project because I want to document an ugly reality that must be exposed.
-I also hope to raise funds for the nuns to help more girls and to collaborate with the Coalition Against Trafficking Women, an international organization dedicated to protecting human rights.
-This series and experience has greatly humbled me and I hope that it will have an impact, moving viewers to want to make a difference as well.
+I am carrying out this project because I want to document a difficult reality that must be exposed.

 In doing this, I hope to raise funds for Las Madres Oblatas a religious organization that helps prostitutes get sober and find jobs throughout the world, including Colombia, New York and Africa.
 I also collaborate with the Coalition Against Trafficking Women, a New York-based international organization dedicated to protecting human rights for women around the world.